MONDAY July 15, 2013 ~ THE ADVENTURE BEGINS. UM, WAIT. HOLD THAT THOUGHT.

 2:00 a.m.
 “Collapsed into bed.”
 (See Day Two)

 9:00 a.m.
 Woke to eat breakfast at the hotel.

 10:00 a.m.
-Went back to rooms to bathe younger kids (they were too far zonked to do so the night before, but they were in desperate need!) and to pack up while Paul and Papa tried to get a couple more hours’ sleep.
-They were the primary drivers, and they’d had less sleep, by far, than any of us.
+Went back to rooms to bathe younger kids (they were too far zonked to do so the night before, but they were in desperate need!) and to pack up while Paul and Papa tried to get a couple more hours of sleep.
+They were the primary drivers, and they’d had less sleep, by far, than the rest of us.
 Papa didn’t end up sleeping, but Paul got a good hour in before we started loading up to hit the road again.

 12:00 p.m.
 Checked out of hotel.
 Walked dog.
 Fed & watered critters.
 Cleaned out guinea pig carrier.
 Argued over seating arrangements.
 And finally pulled out close to 1:00 p.m.

 12:00 a.m.
 Technically, we had an uneventful day, but . . . we were still driving at 12:00 a.m.
 And the night was not over.
 (Funny comment of the day: Teagan, as we passed Papa to take the lead on a freeway, “Dad?
 Why is Papa backing up?!”)